How to Acquire Surplus Federal Personal Property

 - Usage Requirements: Federal restrictions require state agencies and public organizations to start using surplus property items within one year of acquisition and to use the items for at least one year thereafter.

-- Exceptions/Special Handling: GSA puts additional restrictions on aircraft, vessels (excluding certain navy vessels), and gifts received from foreign dignitaries [Word, 31 KB].
+- Exceptions/Special Handling: GSA puts additional restrictions on aircraft, vessels (excluding certain navy vessels), and gifts received from foreign dignitaries [DOC - 31 KB].
 If an agency or organization violates any of the restrictions, it may have to return the property to the SASP, or reimburse the fair market value if the property cannot be recovered.

 GSA Directive (Orders)